I started writing and putting on funny shows in the third grade and I haven't stopped.

 When I moved to the East Village, I was delighted to find a number of musician and acting friends were already here.
 The downtown performance scene was hopping and every night was an adventure.

 As a Participating Artist at The Cherry Lane Theater and a member of Manhattan Punch Line’s Comedy Corp, I wrote and produced original plays.
-I turned to creating one and two-person shows as they were easier to put on and have taken shows to the DC Capital Fringe Festival, Dublin, Ireland, and the Edinburgh Fringe Festival.
+Then turned to creating one and two-person shows as they were easier to put on and have taken shows to the DC Capital Fringe Festival, Dublin, Ireland, and the Edinburgh Fringe Festival.

 Lisa Faith Phillips performs on the last day of Cornelia Street Cafe, forced to close due to sky-rocketing rents.